pretix/pretix-docs/docs/topics/gift-cards.md

 ![Organizer settings page, on the gift cards tab, showing options for how many years gift cards are valid for, and for how many digits gift card codes have.](../assets/screens/organizer/gift-cards.png)

-Navigate to :navpathYour organizer → :fa3-wrench: Settings → General: and switch to the "Gift cards" tab.
+Navigate to :navpath:Your organizer → :fa3-wrench: Settings → General: and switch to the "Gift cards" tab.
 Organizer-level settings for gift cards can be adjusted on this page.
 The "Validity of gift card codes in years" field allows you to specify for how many years your gift cards should be valid.
 The field accepts whole numbers as input.

-The exact expiry date is always the end of the calendar year.
+The exact expiry date is always the end of the calendar year in which the specified duration runs out.
-For example, if you enter 0 into the field and then create a gift card in the year 2025, then the gift card will be valid until midnight of December 31st, 2025.
+For example, if you enter 1 into the field and then create a gift card in the year 2025, then the gift card will be valid until midnight of December 31st, 2026.
 This field is empty by default, meaning gift cards will remain valid indefinitely.
 If you issue gift cards manually, you can set an individual date of expiration before or after the end of the period you chose here.